onnx/onnx-mlir/docs/Dialects/krnl.md

 because the operation reaches the upper bounds of the source memory, several actions may happen.

-* If padToNext attribute is given, the pad value will be copied from the last source data of to the next index for which index modulo padToNext is zero, i.e. to the end of a "cache line" of side padToLine.
+* If`padToNext` attribute is given, the pad value will be copied from the last source data of to the next index for which index modulo `padToNext` is zero, i.e. to the end of a "cache line" of side `padToLine`.
 Pad of 1 means no padding, pad of buffer size means fully pad the buffer.
-  Default is no padding (1).
-PadValue is used to initialized the padded areas.
+  Default is no padding (1). `PadValue` is used to initialized the padded areas.

-* If overreadToNext attribute is given, the copy may read source past its upperbound value.
-This enable optimized code, e.g. using SIMD read operations even if going past the last value of the source memory, or unrolling and jaming copy loops to reduce memory latency. overreadToNext is expressed like padToNext: value of 1 means no reading past boundary; value of buffer size enables reading as many additional sourve value as needed to fill the full buffer.
+* If `overreadToNext` attribute is given, the copy may read source past its upper bound value.
+This enable optimized code, e.g. using SIMD read operations even if going past the last value of the source memory, or unrolling and jamming copy loops to reduce memory latency.
+  `overreadToNext` is expressed like padToNext: value of 1 means no reading past boundary; value of buffer size enables reading as many additional source value as needed to fill the full buffer.
 Default is buffer-size.

-padToNext and overreadToNext are of the same rank as source and memory memrefs.
+`padToNext` and `overreadToNex`t are of the same rank as source and memory memrefs.

 Traits: MemRefsNormalizable